mvysny/mvysny.github.io/_posts/2019-3-12-ubuntu-system-monitor.md

 ### Going with the package

 `gnome-tweaks` no longer manages gnome extensions starting from Ubuntu 21.10.
-Therefore, you have to install a flatpak which manages gnome extensions as mentioned below.
+Therefore, if you don't have the extension already enabled when upgrading to Ubuntu 21.10, you will have to install a flatpak which manages gnome extensions as mentioned below.

 Run